 Botanical garden specializing in native Congolese orchid species

-What is the best time of year to visit attractions in Congo?
+When is the best season to visit attractions in Congo?

 June-September (dry season) for wildlife viewing, gorilla tracking, and most outdoor activities.
 November-April (wet season) for spectacular waterfalls and lush green landscapes, though some roads become impassable.